 Normally, when a party wants to close the connection (both browser and server have equal rights), they send a connection close frame with a numeric code and a textual reason.

-Overall, creating a new WebSocket using JavaScript involves creating a new WebSocket object, handling WebSocket events, sending and receiving data over the WebSocket connection, and closing the WebSocket connection when it's no longer needed.
+Overall, creating a new WebSocket using JavaScript involves creating a new WebSocket object, handling WebSocket events, sending and incoming data over the WebSocket connection, and closing the WebSocket connection when it's no longer needed.

 By the way